7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Lake Louise is one of our favorite places in the world.
 That being said, it’s also many people’s favorite place.
 It’s a stunning lake and area, so it’s easy to understand why it’s so popular.

-However, every year, Lake Louise gets even more busy than the previous years.
+However, every year, Lake Louise gets even busier than the previous year.
 It’s time to spread out the tourism so we can prevent Lake Louise from being loved to death.
 There are plenty of other bright blue glacial lakes to visit in the Canadian Rockies that see far fewer visitors than the famous Lake Louise.
 Here are just a few alternatives.

 Why are the lakes in Banff so Blue?